TianaAkinwale/practice-repo/README.md

 This repository contains different directories for different languages and projects.
-I set this repo up just to keep track of whaat i do in terms of my personal wor and imporvement hence the different languages and tasks put in specific directories in this repo.
+I set this repo up to keep track of what I do in terms of my personal work and improvement hence the different languages and tasks put in specific directories in this repo.
+The repo contains diffrent directories for different skills or languages and projects.
+And each directory contains different projects or tasks relating to the directory.